WaleedSaleh2/Online-Library-System/README.md

 # Online-Library-System

-setup the project in a local computer:
+setup the project on a local computer:
 -	Step 1: Download the source code and extract the file.
 -	Step 2: Copy and paste the project folder in xampp/htdocs/.
 - Step 3: Open the phpMyAdmin and create database name project_library_db.